Onboard your organization

 Configuring SSO and SCIM is optional and only available to Docker Business subscribers.
 To upgrade a Docker Team subscription to a Docker Business subscription, see Upgrade your subscription.

-- Configure SSO to authenticate and add members when they sign in to Docker through your identity provider.
+Configure SSO to authenticate and add members when they sign in to Docker through your identity provider.

+Optional.
 Enforce SSO to ensure that when users sign in to Docker, they must use SSO.

 Note

-- Configure SCIM to automatically provision, add, and de-provision members to Docker through your identity provider.
+Configure SCIM to automatically provision, add, and de-provision members to Docker through your identity provider.

-Step 5: Enforce sign-in for Docker Desktop
+Step five: Enforce sign-in for Docker Desktop

-There are multiple ways you can enforce sign-in, depending on your company's set up and preferences:
+There are multiple ways you can enforce sign-in, depending on your company's setup and preferences:

 What's next